plan44/p44mbrd/README.md

 *p44mbrd* is licensed under the GPLv3 License (see COPYING).

 If that's a problem for your particular application, I am open to provide a commercial license, within the limits of the third party code included (in particular, *connectedhomeip*'s Apache 2 License) - please contact me at [luz@plan44.ch](mailto:luz@plan44.ch).

-## Try it out

-plan44.ch provides RaspberryPi images named P44-DSB-X and P44-LC-X which contain a complete OpenWrt, with vdcd and p44mbrd installed and fully configured as a Digital Strom bridge or a standalone light controller with matter support.
-You can download one of these from [plan44.ch/automation/p44-dsb-x.php](https://plan44.ch/automation/p44-dsb-x.php) or [plan44.ch/automation/p44-lc-x.php](https://plan44.ch/automation/p44-lc-x.php), copy it to a SD Card and use it with a RPi B, B+, 2,3 and 4.
-Note that the downloaded images are not always the most current version, so use the built-in "check for update" to get the latest version.
-Details see https://plan44.ch/p44-techdocs/en/matter/beta_readme/.

 ## Build it for OpenWrt Linux